 We recommend that you create a directory dedicated to firmware updates.
 As an example, you could name it "updates", but you may call it anything you like.
 Once downloaded, unzip the update into this directory.
 Remember the location of this directory as you'll need it later.
-All updates contain 4 files - one with a .bas extension, one with a .cfg, another with a .dbg and finally one with a .bin extension.
+All updates contain 5 files - one with a .bas extension, one with a .cfg, another with a .dbg, one with a .bin extention and finally one with a .hex extension.
+The only one you need be concerned with is the one with the .hex extension.